RTC

 The application should be accessible via a link in the “Demo” page of my Cloudflare website.

-With this project, I’m fully implementing all my ideas for the public website.
+With this project, I’m fully implementing all my ideas for the public website and a small virtual datacenter.

-regarding application development tools, testing, security, CI/CD, Kubernetes, and app/infrastructure monitoring.
+application development tools, testing, security, CI/CD, OCI & Kubernetes, and app/infrastructure monitoring.

 Result